luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 ## Combing results

 Combines aligned files to form one final table.
 This is the file that you send to differential splicing command.
+Can specify hg38.
 ```bash
 #set aligned output file
 OUT=/home/camp/ziffo/working/oliver/projects/airals/splicing/vast_tools